Joseph Priestley: History of electricity

 The intellectually stimulating atmosphere of Warrington, often called the "Athens of the North" (of England) during the 18th century, encouraged Priestley's growing interest in natural philosophy.
 He gave lectures on anatomy and performed experiments regarding temperature with another tutor at Warrington, his friend John Seddon.
 Despite Priestley's busy teaching schedule, he decided to write a history of electricity.
 Friends introduced him to the major experimenters in the field in Britain—John Canton, William Watson, Timothy Lane, and the visiting Benjamin Franklin who encouraged Priestley to perform the experiments he wanted to include in his history.
-Priestly also consulted with Franklin during the latter's kite experiments.
+Priestley also consulted with Franklin during the latter's kite experiments.
 In the process of replicating others' experiments, Priestley became intrigued by unanswered questions and was prompted to undertake experiments of his own design.
 (Impressed with his Charts and the manuscript of his history of electricity, Canton, Franklin, Watson, and Richard Price nominated Priestley for a fellowship in the Royal Society; he was accepted in 1766.)